 How to Earn Membership Rewards Points

 One of the fastest ways to build a stash of Membership Rewards points is to sign up for an American Express credit card that earns these rewards and offers a welcome bonus.
-One example is The Business Platinum® Card from American Express, which has a limited time offer of 50,000 Membership Rewards® points after you spend $10,000 and an extra 25,000 points after you spend an additional $10,000 all on qualifying purchases within your first 3 months of Card Membership.
-Here are a few of the most important card details:
+One example is The Business Platinum Card® from American Express, which has a welcome offer of 75,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership.

 Using Membership Rewards to Save On Travel